Do I Have Nonverbal Learning Disorder?

 Nonverbal learning disorder is a little-known condition that is characterized by visual/spatial challenges, motor difficulties, and trouble understanding nonverbal information — body language, innuendos, and abstract concepts.
 It’s not fully understood — and isn’t currently listed in the DSM — but it can affect anyone of any age, and can cause life-long problems if left untreated.

-Adults with NLD may experience symptoms such as the following:
+Adults with nonverbal learning disorder may experience symptoms such as the following:

 - Often accused of being “too literal”